-To achieve this you require two things: Firstly, selecting the accommodation best suited to the dog’s particular needs and secondly, preparing the dog for its stay in order to avoid any unnecessary distress or anxiety.
+To achieve the best outcome for your dog's boarding kennel stay you require two things: Firstly, selecting the accommodation best suited to the dog’s particular needs and secondly, preparing the dog for its stay in order to avoid any unnecessary distress or anxiety.

 You should also remember to leave your pet’s up-to-date medical records and any recent medications prescribed to them.
 It is essential that your dog has been given all the required vaccinations and has had any other relevant treatments such deflea-ing and deworming.

-Making just a few simple changes to your dog’s routine, and preparing them for their time away from home can make all the difference and can make the whole experience easier for you and your pet.
-After all, it’s not just you going on holiday!
+Making just a few simple plans ahead of time and preparing them for their time away from home can make all the difference and can make the whole experience easier for you and your dog.

 How do you help to prepare your dog for kennels?
 Let us know your own top tips!